Yellowknife Airport

 Yellowknife Airport is located in Yellowknife, Northwest Territories, Canada.
 The airport is part of the National Airports System, and is operated by the Government of the Northwest Territories.
 The airport has regular scheduled passenger service and a number of freight services.
-In 2024, the airport handled 604,000 passengers.
+In 2025, the airport handled 618,177 passengers and 45,737 aircraft movements.

-In 2008 the airport's passenger terminal underwent an expansion to the departure/check-in section, roughly doubling the size of the terminal.
+In 2008, the airport's passenger terminal underwent an expansion to the departure/check-in section, roughly doubling the size of the terminal.
 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.

 The Royal Canadian Mounted Police (RCMP) "G" Division maintains a hangar for its air section just south of the passenger terminal.
 It is adjacent to a hangar used by the Royal Canadian Air Force (RCAF) to house the CC-138 Twin Otter and other utility aircraft operated by 440 Transport Squadron, a subsidiary of 8 Wing.

 Canadian NORAD Region Forward Operating Location Yellowknife is located south-west of the airstrip.
 It was built for forwarding deployment of the McDonnell Douglas CF-18 Hornet in times of conflict.

 History

 Yellowknife Airport was initially built by Canadian Pacific Airlines in 1944, then sold to the federal Department of Transport in 1946.
 A new terminal building was built in 1963 and control tower in 1972.
-Renovation to these facilities were completed in 1967, 1998 and 2005-2006.
+Renovation to these facilities were completed in 1967, 1998 and 2005−2006.

 During the 2023 Canadian wildfires the city of Yellowknife was evacuated, and so the airport served as a means for evacuees to leave the city.
 Air Canada added extra flights to assist with the evacuation before suspending service to Yellowknife due to the fires.